-Trends in hospital admission rates have improved in recent years, particularly among Medicare fee-for-service beneficiaries.
-A 2016 study found that the announcement of HRRP was associated with significant reductions in readmissions for hospitals subject to penalties 10.
-In addition, analyses have found that declines beginning in 2012 have continued to fall in subsequent years (see Figure 1), resulting in 565,000 fewer Medicare patient readmissions between April 2010 through May 2015 11.
-Despite general improvement, over 2,500 hospitals still faced readmissions penalties in 2016 for higher-than-expected numbers of readmissions.
-While the total number of hospitals receiving penalties remained relatively constant between 2015 and 2016, the amount of the penalties increased by \$108 million from 2015, for a total of \$528 Million of withheld reimbursements in 201612.
+Trends in hospital admission rates have improved in recent years, particularly among Medicare fee-forservice beneficiaries.
+A 2016 study found that the implementation of HRRP was associated with significant reductions in readmissions for hospitals subject to penalties.10 In addition, analyses have found that declines beginning in 2012 have continued in subsequent years (see Figure 1), resulting in 565,000 fewer Medicare patient readmissions between April 2010 and May 2015.11 Despite general improvement, over 2,500 hospitals still faced readmissions penalties in 2016 for higher-than-expected numbers of readmissions.
+While the total number of hospitals receiving penalties remained relatively constant between 2015 and 2016, the amount of the penalties increased by \$108 million from 2015, for a total of \$528 million of withheld reimbursements in 2016.12

-Figure 1: Change in Readmission Rates for Targeted Conditions and Nontargeted Conditions within 30 Days after Discharge.
+Figure 1.
+Line Graph Showing Change in Readmission Rates for Targeted Conditions and Nontargeted Conditions Within 30 Days After Discharge

-Source: Zuckerman, Rachael B., et al. "Readmissions, observation, and the hospital readmissions reduction program."
-New England Journal of Medicine 374.16 (2016): 1543-1551.
+Source: Zuckerman, RB, Sheingold SH, Orav EJ, et al. Readmissions, observation, and the Hospital Readmissions Reduction Program.
+N Engl J of Med.
+2016;374(16):1543-1551.

-While there has been general improvement in readmission rates-there remain disparities in progress between disease types.
-Results from a 2016 Health Care Cost Institute analysis found that there was significant variation across targeted measures, both in rates and amount of change over time.
-For example, between 2013-2014, annual percentage change in thirty-day, all-cause hospital readmissions per 100 index admissions saw reductions by 5.7% for heart failure patients, but only a 0.5% reduction for pneumonia patients 13.
-Other disparities exist in terms of population.
-Studies have shown that chronically ill beneficiaries account for 98% of Medicare readmissions 14.
-A study found that clinically complex individuals were found to be involved in nearly all 'avoidable' admissions, with the highest risk of avoidable readmission attributed to patients with cancer, heart failure, and chronic kidney disease 15.
+While readmission rates have generally improved, disparities in progress remain between disease types.
+Results from a 2016 Health Care Cost Institute analysis found significant variation across targeted measures, both in rates and amount of change over time.
+For example, between 2013 and 2014, annual percentage change in 30-day, all-cause hospital readmissions per 100 index admissions saw reductions by 5.7 percent for heart failure patients, but only a 0.5 percent reduction for pneumonia patients.13 Other disparities exist in terms of population.
+Studies have shown that chronically ill beneficiaries account for 98 percent of Medicare readmissions.14 A study found that clinically complex individuals were found to be involved in nearly all 'avoidable' admissions, with the highest risk of avoidable readmission attributed to patients with cancer, heart failure, and chronic kidney disease.15

-NQF Portfolio of Performance Measures for All-Cause Admissions and Readmissions Conditions measures.
+NQF Portfolio of Performance Measures for All-Cause Admissions and Readmissions Conditions

+The All-Cause Admissions and Readmissions Standing Committee (see Appendix D) oversees NQF's portfolio of admissions and readmissions measures that includes all-cause and condition-specific measures.
 This portfolio contains over 40 admission and readmission measures addressing numerous healthcare settings:

-The All-Cause Admissions and Readmissions Standing Committee (see Appendix D) oversees NQF's portfolio of Admissions and Readmissions measures that includes all-cause and condition specific